xpack/web-doxygen/website/docs/api/classes/translatorfrench.md

-<p>This is used in references to page that are put in the LaTeX documentation.
-It should be an abbreviation of the word page.</p>
+This is used in references to page that are put in the LaTeX documentation.
+It should be an abbreviation of the word page.

-<p>Definition at line 856 of file <a href="/web-doxygen/docs/api/files/src/translator-fr-h">translator_fr.h</a>.</p>
+Definition at line 856 of file <a href="/web-doxygen/docs/api/files/src/translator-fr-h">translator_fr.h</a>.

 <div class="doxyProgramListing">